Articles in this section

 adaptive7.png

-Note: While this setup is only tested for Windows OS, the Adaptive Controller hardware should function equally well on Mac OS.
-However, using a different OS would require you to find and configure your own gamepad interpolation software.
+While this setup is only tested on Windows OS, the Adaptive Controller hardware should function equally well on macOS.
+However, using a different OS requires finding and configuring your own gamepad interpolation software.

 Step 4: Configure Software